Registered Massage Therapists – Registrants

 Former registrants may not use the professional titles protected by the Massage Therapists Regulation, including “massage therapist”, “registered massage therapist”, or “RMT”.
 Those titles can be used only after registration has been reinstated by the College.

-If you are applying for reinstatement, please contact College staff for the applicable form, and return it to the College by mail or email to ac.cbphcc@ofni.
+If you are applying for reinstatement, please contact College staff for the applicable form, and return it to the College by email to the CCHPBC Registration team.